satmaelstorm/gost/README.md

 `--aliases-add` - file to add and replace build-in aliases

 Or you can export env `GOST_ALIASES` to rewrite build-in aliases (equivalent to `--aliases`)

+You can run `ghost mod` with` --threads = N` for multithreading, but then the order in which the `go get` is executed is not guaranteed, there may be side effects.

 ### start
 Starts new project in dir `--package-name` in current dir, do `mod init` and all, what do `gost mod` command.